JettsonDURABLE RUNTIME FOR PRODUCTION AI AGENTS

 SEE IT RESUME

-Proven end-to-end on real hardware: an agent wrote to memory, got hard-killed mid-task, auto-restarted with no human in the loop, resumed from the last completed step, and read its memory back out — without repeating completed work.
+Verified end-to-end on real hardware: an agent wrote to memory, had its process killed mid-task, restarted with no human in the loop, resumed from the last completed step, and read its memory back out — without repeating completed work.

 agent-run.log